ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Abstract

 \section{Abstract}

-Transferring knowledge learned from the labeled source domain to the raw target domain for unsupervised domain adaptation (UDA) is essential to the scalable deployment of an autonomous driving system.
-State-of-the-art approaches in UDA often employ a key concept: utilize joint supervision signals from both the source domain (with ground-truth) and the target domain (with pseudo-labels) for self-training.
-In this work, we improve and extend on this aspect.
-We present ConDA, a concatenation-based domain adaptation framework for LiDAR semantic segmentation that: (1) constructs an intermediate domain consisting of fine-grained interchange signals from both source and target domains without destabilizing the semantic coherency of objects and background around the ego-vehicle; and (2) utilizes the intermediate domain for self-training.
-Additionally, to improve both the network training on the source domain and self-training on the intermediate domain, we propose an anti-aliasing regularizer and an entropy aggregator to reduce the detrimental effects of aliasing artifacts and noisy target predictions.
-Through extensive experiments, we demonstrate that ConDA is significantly more effective in mitigating the domain gap compared to prior arts.
+Transferring knowledge learned from the labeled source domain to the raw target domain for unsupervised domain adaptation (UDA) is essential to the scalable deployment of autonomous driving systems.
+State-of-the-art methods in UDA often employ a key idea: utilizing joint supervision signals from both source and target domains for self-training.
+In this work, we improve and extend this aspect.
+We present \textbf{ConDA}, a concatenation-based domain adaptation framework for LiDAR segmentation that: 1) constructs an intermediate domain consisting of fine-grained interchange signals from both source and target domains without destabilizing the semantic coherency of objects and background around the ego-vehicle; and 2) utilizes the intermediate domain for self-training.
+To improve the network training on the source domain and self-training on the intermediate domain, we propose an anti-aliasing regularizer and an entropy aggregator to reduce the negative effect caused by the aliasing artifacts and noisy pseudo labels.
+Through extensive studies, we demonstrate that ConDA significantly outperforms prior arts in mitigating domain gaps.

-\section{Introduction}
+\section{INTRODUCTION}

-Large sets of annotated data are always desirable since they often lead to robust and deployable models.
-However, annotating semantic labels for 3D data like LiDAR point clouds \cite{LiDAR} in autonomous driving \cite{nuScenes,Panoptic-nuScenes,SemanticKITTI,Lyft-Level5,Waymo-Open,Argoverse,A2D2} is extremely expensive and labor-intensive \cite{LiDAR-Point-Cloud-Generator,Survey-LiDAR-Semantic-Segmentation}, and thus it is practically prohibitive to label every sample collected \cite{Survey-UDA}.
-The contradiction between desire and fact motivates our community to explore unsupervised domain adaptation (UDA) for knowledge transfer \cite{Survey-Transfer-Learning}.
+Large-scale annotated data are desirable as they often yield robust and generalizable models.
+However, annotating semantic labels for 3D data like LiDAR point clouds \cite{LiDAR} in autonomous driving \cite{nuScenes,Panoptic-nuScenes,SemanticKITTI,Lyft-Level5,Waymo-Open,Argoverse,A2D2} is extremely expensive \cite{LiDAR-Point-Cloud-Generator,Survey-LiDAR-Semantic-Segmentation,Idan}.
+This motivates us to explore unsupervised domain adaptation (UDA) for transferring knowledge learned from one domain, \textit{e.g.}, Boston, to another domain, \textit{e.g.}, Singapore, for scalable \textit{cross-city} deployment.